miketerry021/miketerry021.github.io/README.md

 - [Courses ABCU Source Code and Executable](https://github.com/miketerry021/miketerry021.github.io/tree/68b578e5f8688a9527a24fabcdb112d299483932/Courses%20ABCU)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Coffee Shop}}}$
 - The Coffee Shop program is a simulation of a coffee shop POS system.
 Once started, the user will add a customer name, drink type, and drink quantity to an order.
 Once the order is finished, the sales total is calculated and displayed.
-This project highlights application design with JSwing, input validation, and matemtical calculation.
+This project highlights application design with JSwing, input validation, and mathematical calculation.

 - [Coffee Shop Source Code and Runable JAR](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Coffee%20Shop)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Ice Cream Shop}}}$
 - The Ice Cream Shop program is a simulation of an ice cream shop POS system.
+Once started, the user can enter either the Sales or Administrator windows.
+In Sales, the user can fill a customer by selecting an ice cream flavor, portion size, number of scoops, and quantity.
+Once the order is finished, the sales total is calculated and displayed.
+In Administrator, the user can add new or delete ice cream flavors.
+This project highlights application design with JSwing, input validation, and mathematical calculation.

 - [Ice Cream Shop Source Code and Runable JAR](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Ice%20Cream%20Shop)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Banking Application}}}$
+- The Banking Application is a simulation of a bank account system.
+Once started, the user ca either create a saving or checking account, withdraw or deposit funds, or display all accounts.
+This project highlights application design with JSwing, input validation, and mathematical calculation.

 - [Banking Source Code and Runable JAR](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Banking%20Application)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Inventory App}}}$